DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * directml support for AMD video cards is deleted if not required
 * the presence of directml files in the Python libraries was sabotaging NVIDIA installations
 * in the GUI, "Forced Overwrite of Sampling Step" is grouped with Performance Options
-* to reduce clutter, the Performance Options are now available from an accordion
+* to reduce clutter, the Performance Options are now available from an accordion<br/><br/>

 # 1.0.3 Critical Bug Fixes & NVIDIA 50xx Support